justnonamenoname/lifeticle/readme.txt

 The influence of qualia on the collapse of the wave function negates Everett's many-worlds interpretation of quantum mechanics.
 It is also poorly compatible with lifeticles, since a lifeticle cannot be copied.
 The idea that a lifeticle exists simultaneously in two or more worlds and lives parallel lives in parallel worlds is meaningless.
+Copying the lifeticle would constitute a repeated creation of a paradox caused by an external factor.
+It can be conceptualized as the presence of a unique infinite number within the lifeticle, which cannot be replicated.
+This is analogous to the no-cloning theorem, with the distinction that the quantum state in this case is not externally generated.
 Either the lifeticle already existed in this world before the split (which would mean there were multiple lifeticles occupying the same place at once), or lifeticles do not exist in other worlds, which requires that when worlds split, lifeticles go into only one world - or that the interpretation itself is incorrect.